rezaDstras/HttpClient/README.md

 # HttpClient
-HTTP Client  requests to communicate with other web applications
+HTTP Client  requests to communicate with other web applications using jsonplaceholder